jamesmh/coravel/README.md

 # Coravel

+__Note: Coravel is unstable as it's in the "early" stages of development.
+Once version 2 is released Coravel will be considered stable.
+Please use with this in mind :)__

 Inspired by all the awesome features that are baked into the Laravel PHP framework - coravel seeks to provide additional features that .Net Core lacks like:

 - Task Scheduling